Restaurants, diners, greasy spoons and public suppers, the places to eat in Houlton Maine.

-You are some kind of hungry, could eat a horse.
+You are some kind of hungry, could eat a horse while in Northern Maine.

 Don’t let the small town size population, all this natural space of Northern Maine fool you.